Blood-Sorcerer/DSA-Prep/README.md

 # DSA-Prep
-This is a repository for by Abhay Chauhan and Desh Iyer.
+This is a repository by Abhay Chauhan and Desh Iyer.